Kike-H/Twitter-Clone-Swift/README.md

 # Twitter Clone
-This a personal project for practicing, that I made a clone of twitter app
+This a personal project for practicing, that I made a clone of twitter app using FireBase

 ## Requiremnets

 1. You need a computer with xcode
 2. You need to install [cocoapods](https://cocoapods.org)
+3. Create a your own [FireBase Project](https://firebase.google.com)

 ```bash